ASO Best Practices: Your Comprehensive HR Guide

 Administrative Services Organization Best Practices

 TriNet’s ASO service, HR Plus, is designed to help small businesses thrive.
-We provide an advanced cloud-based technology platform, HR Platform, and best practice guidance from teams of professional HR experts — all at an optimized cost compared to hiring an HR manager in-house.
+We provide an advanced cloud-based technology platform and best practice guidance from teams of professional HR experts — all at an optimized cost compared to hiring an HR manager in-house.

 When you sign up for HR Plus, you’ll be connected with both a TriNet implementation specialist and your new outsourced services team.
 After purchase, our team will reach out to you regarding the next steps to take.